AddressFinder/addressfinder-gravity-forms/README.md

 ![image](https://user-images.githubusercontent.com/23350144/68250623-27b4cf00-0086-11ea-98bf-5250bae6b1cf.png)

 ### Step 5
 Expand the HTML element by clicking on it then paste the code from below into the 'Content' section of this 'General' tab.
-The code to paste into this area needs to be chosen accorting to the type of addresses you want to collect.
+The code to be pasted into this area can be copied from any of the Code Options links below according to your needs.

 ![image](https://user-images.githubusercontent.com/23350144/68250686-4915bb00-0086-11ea-89db-3ee09ff284f2.png)